pardaad/pardaad/README.md

-- 👋 Hi, I’m Mehdi
-- 👀 I’m interested in WordPress
-- 💞️ I’m looking to collaborate on WordPress projects
+- I am an experienced Full-Stack Wordpress Developer with experience working on APIs and complex web services.
+- I have been working with WordPress/PHP for the last 12+ years.
-- 📫 You can reach me at www.pardaad.com
+- You can reach me at www.pardaad.com

 <!---